gracaliffo94/Reasoning-Agents-Project/README.md

 - Rotating Maze
 - Enemy Corridor

 Results and comparisons with [Eden Abadi, Ronen I. Brafman.
-2020] have been shown in the report.
+2020] are written in the report.

 ### Testing
 Required packages (can be installed with pip)